Johnson City, Tennessee: Sports

 Several Minor League Baseball teams have been based in Johnson City.
 Professional baseball was first played in the city by the Johnson City Soldiers in the Southeastern League in 1910.
-The city's longest-running team was the Johnson City Cardinals, who played in the Appalachian League as the Rookie affiliate of the St. Louis Cardinals from 1975 to 2020.
+The city's longest-running team was the Johnson City Cardinals, who played in the Appalachian League as the Rookie affiliate of the St. Louis Cardinals from 1975 to 2020 and the earlier Johnson City Cardinals (1939–1955) also of the Appalachian League.
 In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Cardinals were replaced by the Johnson City Doughboys, a new franchise in the revamped league designed for rising college freshman and sophomores.

 Government

 In the United States House of Representatives, Johnson City is represented by Republican Diana Harshbarger of the 1st district.

 Johnson City is run by a five-person board of commissioners.
 The mayor is John Hunter; the city manager is Cathy Ball.
+During Ball's tenure, Johnson City faced national scrutiny over the Sean Williams scandal, which involved allegations that local law enforcement failed for years to properly investigate reports of sexual assault and drugging connected to Williams.
+Ball was later drawn into controversy after reporting revealed that she had attempted to purchase Williams's condominium in 2022 while he was a fugitive, though the city stated that she was unaware of the full circumstances surrounding him and denied wrongdoing.

 Education

 Colleges and universities

-East Tennessee State University has around 16,000 students in addition to a K-12 University School, a laboratory school of about 540 students.
+East Tennessee State University has around 16,000 students in addition to a K–12 University School, a laboratory school of about 540 students.
 University School was the first laboratory school in the nation to adopt a year-round academic schedule.

 Milligan University is just outside the city limits in Carter County, and has about 1,200 students in undergraduate and graduate programs.

 Northeast State Community College has renovated a building in downtown Johnson City for use as a new satellite teaching site.

 After a dispute over the leasing amount being increased from $1,000/month to nearly $30,000/month, Northeast State decided not to renew their lease in 2023.

 This building is now being utilized by East Tennessee State University to house the Department of Biological Sciences whilst Brown Hall, the main academic hall for the department on ETSU's main campus, goes through a new phase of renovations.
 Classes will begin being offered at this downtown satellite campus by ETSU in the Fall 2025 semester.

 Tusculum University has a center on the north side of Johnson City in the Boones Creek area.

-K-12 schools
+K–12 schools

 Within Washington County, the vast majority of the city is in the Johnson City Independent School District, while small parts of the city are in the Washington County School District.

 The portion in Carter County is within the Carter County School District.
 The portion in Sullivan County is within the Sullivan County School District.

 Schools in the Johnson City School System include: